 Everything is energy including us.
 Energy is the source of our cells, bodies, health, and emotions including every fragment that makes up the Universe.
 Individually and collectively we can affect change in our life and our world.
 Higher frequencies give out vibrations of peace, acceptance, creativity, joy and love.

 Grounding is to centre and detach from emotional pain, learning to stay present and be in your body.
-For some to be grounded is a totally new experience.
+For some to be grounded is a new experience.
 It works by focusing on the external world instead of solely on your inner landscape.
-When you’re ungrounded you don’t remember that emotional pain is merely a feeling… it is not who you are.

 When you are in your head and not your heart.
 Ungrounded people tend to talk a lot.
 Their head is bursting with over charged energy that must be discharged.
 This overcharged energy can lead to anxiety and tension and the individual needs to find release.